City of Pittsburgh Visa Sponsorship Jobs USA

 Position Summary

-Union: This position is included in the Teamsters Local Union 249 bargaining unit and will be filled in accordance with the provisions of the Collective Bargaining Agreement.
+Union: This position is included in the American Federation of State, County, and Municipal Employees, Local 2719 bargaining unit and will be filled in accordance with the provisions of the Collective Bargaining Agreement.

 REQUIREMENTS

-- Applicants must become residents of the City of Pittsburgh prior to employment and must remain a resident throughout employment.
+- Applicants must be or become residents of the City of Pittsburgh prior to employment and must remain a resident throughout employment.

 NOTE: The City of Pittsburgh, as a matter of policy, conducts pre-employment and promotional background investigations on all candidates being considered for positions.
-The background investigation includes but is not limited to criminal background, driver's license and City of Pittsburgh real estate tax payments.
-Candidates may be disqualified from consideration for employment based on the results of their background investigation (as it relates to the job for which the applicant is being considered).
+The background investigation includes, but is not limited to, criminal background, driver's license, and City of Pittsburgh real estate tax payments.
+Candidates may be disqualified from consideration based on the results of their background investigation, as it relates to the job for which the applicant is being considered.

 Qualifying Requirements:

-Your City of Pittsburgh application will be reviewed and your work experience and education/training will be evaluated to determine if you meet the qualifying eligibility requirements listed below for this position.
-You will be sent an eligibility letter regarding your eligible/ineligible status.
+Your work experience and education/training will be evaluated to determine if you meet the qualifying eligibility requirements listed below for this position.
+You will receive notice of your eligibility status via email.

-- EQUIVALENCY: Education/training may be substituted for work experience on a year for year basis if the application clearly shows the required number of years to meet the Total Qualifying Requirement for this position (based on the sum of work experience and education/training listed above).
-The Total Qualifying Requirement is three (3) months.
-(See NOTE under the General Application Requirements Section above regarding the verification of education/training.)
+- EQUIVALENCY: Education/training and/or work experience may be substituted on a year-for-year basis if the application clearly shows the required number of years to meet the Total Qualifying Requirement for this position, based on the sum of work experience and education/training listed above.
+The Total Qualifying Requirement is four (4) years.
+(See NOTE under General Application Requirements regarding education/training verification.)

 CIVIL SERVICE EXAMINATIONS

-If you meet the qualifying requirements listed above, you will be sent a letter of admission (when applicable) for the following examination(s).
-You must pass the written and/or performance examination(s) in order to have your name placed on the official Civil Service eligibility list for this position.
-Candidates who receive job offers must pass a medical examination (when applicable) prior to start date.
+If you meet the qualifying requirements listed above, you will receive a letter of admission (when applicable) for the following examination(s).
+You must pass the written and/or performance examination(s) to have your name placed on the official Civil Service eligibility list for this position.
+Candidates who receive job offers must pass a medical examination (when applicable) before the date of hire.

 - Performance: None required for this position.